ACM40960/project-DeepankarVyas/README.md

    ```
 2. After cloning the repository, it will create a dedicated project folder in your local working directory.
 Entire code of the project is written in **R** language and contains only **.R/.qmd** files.
 These files can be easily run in RStudio.
 2. RStudio is an integrated development environment (IDE) for R programming.
 It provides a user-friendly interface for writing and running R scripts, visualizing data, and generating reports.
 Rstudio can be installed using this [link](https://posit.co/products/open-source/rstudio/).
-3. Install the required packages :
+3. The project requires the following packages to be installed in your machine.
+The following piece of code has also been included as the first line in the first .R file.
+To install the required packages :
    ```
    # Vector of required packages
     packages <- c("knitr","rvest","dplyr","stringr","lubridate","tidyr","furrr",